The Old Gallican Mass was arranged by Archbishop Denis Garrison, Th.D.,

 [R] Lord, have mercy!

-[P] For the rulers of nations, and their ministers and officials, let us pray to the Lord.
+[P] For our enemies and for them that hate us, let us pray to the

 [R] Lord, have mercy!